-- We answer most complaints within 30 calendar days. - If we do not make a decision within 30 calendar days because we need more information, we will notify you in writing.
-We will also provide a status update and estimated time for you to get the answer. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint" and respond to your complaint within 24 hours. - If you are making a complaint because we took extra time to make a coverage decision or appeal, we will automatically give you a "fast complaint" and respond to your complaint within 24 hours.
+- We answer most complaints within 30 calendar days.
+If we need more information and the delay is in your best interest, or if you ask for more time, we can take up to 14 more calendar days to answer your complaint.
+We will tell you in writing why we need more time. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint" and respond to your complaint within 24 hours. - If you are making a complaint because we took extra time to make a coverage decision or appeal. we will automatically give you a "fast complaint" and respond to your complaint within 24 hours.

-If we do not agree with some or all of your complaint, we will tell you and give you our reasons.
+If we do not agree with some or all of your complaint, we will tell you and explain our reasons.
 We will respond whether we agree with the complaint or not.